[2.5] The Curse Whisperer - Tri-Curse CI Whispering Ice Berserker - Viable for Everything

 on Dec 26, 2016 7:20:42 PM

 Leveling with the Whispering Ice is a blast.
-You can start using it at lv 33 and switch to CI at the same level (although for Marauder it makes more sense to switch at lv 39).
+You can start using it at lv 33 and switch to CI at the same level, although it makes more sense to switch at lv 39.
 This way you get used to the play style and feel very comfortable by the time you graduate from the storyline content into the maps.